How to Make a DIY Bicycle Mailbox That's Sure to Stop Traffic

 Mark and drill a hole in the stakes for the axles.
 Since the stakes are taller then they need to be cut the stakes shorter.

-Remove the nuts from the wheel axles and push it through the holes you made in the post and replace the bolts.
+Remove the nuts from the wheel axles and push them through the holes you made in the post and replace the bolts.
 This connects the bike to the stakes.

 Now it is sturdy and can handle even a child climbing on for a pretend ride.
 And yes this happens frequently so be sure to add a bell to ring!

-We've really enjoyed our bike mailbox.
+We really enjoy our DIY bicycle mailbox.
 We decorate it in different ways all the time.
-Here I put flowers in the rolled up newspaper in the basket.
+Here, I put flowers in the rolled-up newspaper in the basket.

-It's fun and easy to decorate for holidays such as for Christmas I filled the basket with Christmas ball ornaments and attached battery powered lights outlining the bike.
+It's fun and easy to decorate for holidays.
+For Christmas, I filled the basket with Christmas ball ornaments and attached battery-powered lights outlining the bike.
 At Easter, I filled the basket with plastic Easter eggs.

 I'm often in the house and hear the ring-ring-ring of the bike bell!
-I look out and oftentimes it's children but sometimes adults can't resist either, lol.
+I look out and oftentimes it's children, but sometimes adults can't resist either.

 As fall approaches I fill the bike basket with gourds, mini pumpkins, and fall flowers.
-Then during Halloween week I add a posable skeleton that rides the bike with light up eyes, lol.
+During Halloween week, I add a posable skeleton that rides the bike with light-up eyes, lol.
 There are always lots of cars stopping and backing up for a second look!

-We followed all USPS and Village guidelines when installing this mailbox bicycle.
-You can see the update on the bikes color and addition of a walkway under it on this project here.
+We followed all USPS and Village guidelines when installing this DIY bicycle mailbox.
+You can see the update on the bike's color and the addition of a walkway here.